- HB Length: 53-76 cm (21-30″)

 By comparison, a study in Mexico found home ranges of 9.6 km2 for males and 8.9 km2 for females, with extensive overlapping between all genders.
 The higher number of cats in this area results in smaller home range sizes and more overlapping territories.

-The study in Mexico also found that radio-collared Jaguarundi used mature forest 53% of the time, and pasture and grassland 47%.
+The Mexico study also found that radio-collared Jaguarundi used mature forest 53% of the time, and pasture and grassland 47%.
 Jaguarundi are thought to exist in very low densities in Brazil with 1-5 cats per 100 km2, but in Mexico the population is estimated at 20 cats per 100 km2.

-More active during daylight hours than other small cats, Jaguarundi are the most observed small cat in South America.
+More active during daylight hours than other small wild cats, Jaguarundi are the most observed small cat in South America.
 They have frequently been observed travelling and foraging in pairs.
 Peak activity times are late morning and late afternoon.
 The study in Belize found only 15% of their activity was after sunset.

 They are thought to hunt mainly on the ground and have a varied diet with rodents being the main prey species.
 Other foods include birds, reptiles and even fallen fruit.
 Their body shape would suggest terrestrial habits, but Jaguarundi have been observed seeking refuge in trees, often moving from branch to branch.

 Adult Jaguarundi show a wide vocal repertoire, as compared to adults of other species, with 13 distinctive calls.
 Females are thought to be polyestrous year round in most of their range but peak mating season is late fall in the northern part of their range.
 Den sites include dense thickets, fallen logs overgrown with vegetation, hollow trees, and thick grassy clumps.
 One to four, usually two, kittens are born after an average gestation period of 70 days.
 The kittens are born spotted but the markings soon disappear.
 They begin to eat solid food at about six weeks of age.
 Sexual maturity is reached between 24 and 36 months.
 Individuals have lived up to 15 years of age.